kathleengraham/visualizing-global-data-with-leaflet-js/README.md

 #### Adding and Removing Legends and Information Divs With Layer Additions and Removals

-At this point, we were really proud of our map.
+At this point, we were really proud of our visualization.
 But there were some things bothering us.
 Whenever we would uncheck the wine consumption layer, the information div and the legend for this layer would stay on the screen.
 Of course, the information div didn't work anymore because the hovering function was taken away with the layer, but we weren't sure how to add this section to the layer itself.
 So after a little research on [Stack Exchange](https://gis.stackexchange.com/a/188341), we determined adding event listeners to add or remove controls would be best.
 We were able to make a function that added the controls or removed the controls if the event layer name matched what we had made earlier when declaring the ```mapOverlay``` variable.

 <br>